 Newsfrom JapanPolitics Lifestyle

-However, the 10,000-attendee limit was introduced as a one-month transitional measure in the 27 prefectures when the government lifted a COVID-19 state of emergency and pre-emergency measures there at the end of September.
+The 10,000-attendee limit was introduced as a one-month transitional measure in the 27 prefectures, including Tokyo, when the government's COVID-19 state of emergency and pre-emergency measures there were lifted at the end of September.

 [Copyright The Jiji Press, Ltd.]